What exactly is Parent-Child Relationship | Why it’s Important

 Always Happy with others

-A child who has a positive and healthy parent-child relationship with his or her parents will always feel happy and comfortable around other people.
+A child with a positive and healthy parent-child relationship with their parents will always feel happy and comfortable around others.

 Portrait Good Behaviour

-Positive Parenting a child gets helps him or her demonstrate good behavior outside. the child tends to socialize freely with others and can ever trust people easily without been scared of been hurt.
+Positive Parenting, a child, gets helps them demonstrate good behaviour outside.
+The child tends to socialise freely with others and can ever trust people easily without being scared of being hurt.

 Improves a child’s Skills

-The kind of parent-child relationship a child gets from the parent affects the skills he or she is likely to possess. a child that experience positive parenting tends to have improved skills like communication skill and leadership skills.
+The kind of parent-child relationship a child gets from the parent affects the skills they are likely to possess.
+A child that experiences positive parenting tends to have improved communication and leadership skills.

 Adapting to security leads to a healthy emotional, mental and motivational process.
-Children also gain a greater ability to solve problems when they have a good relationship with their parents.
+Children also gain a more remarkable ability to solve problems when they have a good relationship with their parents.

 Manage Emotional Stress